Cuttlebone for Shrimp?

 1. Size the Cuttlebone: Cuttlebone can be quite large, more than necessary for a typical shrimp tank.
 You’ll likely need to break it down into a smaller piece.
 A piece about the size of a quarter is often sufficient for a standard-sized tank.
 You can adjust the size based on your tank’s size and the number of shrimp you have.

-2. Prepare the Cuttlebone: Rinse the cuttlebone under tap water to remove any potential dust or debris.
+2. Prepare the Cuttlebone: Rinse the cuttlebone under tap waterOpens in a new tab. to remove any potential dust or debris.
 You don’t need to boil or otherwise sterilize it; a simple rinse should be enough.

 3. Place the Cuttlebone in the Tank: When you first place the cuttlebone in the tank, it will likely float.
 This is normal.
 Over the course of a few days, the cuttlebone should become waterlogged and sink to the bottom of the tank.
 You can then move it to a less obtrusive spot if desired.